uGyomm/templates/lib/lib-curriculum-vitae--standard.typ

  * Parameters
  * ----------
  *
- * title      : Container's title
+ * left_title      : Container's left title
  * Components are "specialization" - oriented.
  * The purpose of this title parameter is to display the specialization
+ *
+ * Right_title      : Bicephalic title to add right aligned information
  * name
  *
  * spacing          : Spacing length between containers